Nabard retirees write to PM, FM seeking regular revision of pension

 “This has caused acute financial hardship to the older pensioners,” the employee said.

-They said lakhs of other government pensioners get a regular revision in pensions with each Pay Commission.
+They said lakhs of other government pensioners get regular revision in pensions with each Pay Commission.

 They also pointed out that most Nabard pensioners are former employees of the RBI, who were attached to the former organisation when it was carved out of the apex bank in 1982.